1. PERSONAL FINANCE

 60% of Americans Aren’t Saving Enough for Retirement

-- Updated
+Updated

 Key Takeaways:

 According to a recent survey conducted by Freedom Debt Relief, 60 percent of American households are saving less than $1,000 per year for retirement.
-What’s even more shocking is that 41 percent of households say they aren’t saving any money at all.
+It’s not that Americans don’t want to build retirement savings—they often just find it difficult to have money to set aside.

-It’s not that Americans don’t want to save for retirement—they just feel like they can’t.
-According to the survey, 32 percent of Americans say that everyday expenses are the biggest barrier they face when trying to increase their savings, and 17 percent said that their debt was getting in the way of their savings.
+According to the survey, 32 percent of Americans say that everyday expenses are the biggest barrier they face when trying to increase their retirement savings, and 17 percent said that their debt was getting in the way of their savings.

 How much should you save for retirement?

-When should you start saving?
+When should you start saving for retirement?

 • OnTrajectory is another great retirement planning tool and calculator.

-• Robo-advisor apps are low cost ways to invest for the future that take the stress out of managing your investments on your own.
+• Robo-advisor apps are low-cost ways to invest for the future that take the stress out of managing your investments on your own.

 • Mint offers a free version of its app for basic budgeting and saving.